opensearch-project/OpenSearch/build-scripts/REFERENCE.md

    - `usr`, `etc` and `var` folders contain `wazuh-indexer` files, extracted from `wazuh-indexer-min-*.deb`.
    - `Makefile` and the `debmake_install` are copied over from `wazuh-indexer/distribution/packages/src/deb`.
-   - The `wazuh-indexer-performance-analyzer.service` file is also copied from the same folder.
-It is a dependency of the SPEC file.

 2. Install the plugins using the `opensearch-plugin` CLI tool.
 3. Set up configuration files.